 One of the main barriers to widespread birth registration in Guatemala is the poor circulation of reliable information on the process and its associated costs.
-Two further challenges impede a widespread birth registration.
+Two further challenges impede widespread birth registration.
 First, parents are fined for failing to register a birth within 60 days of a child being born.
 This incentivises registrations, as 75% of the country’s registered births are late.
 Second, around 40% of the country’s births occur outside of hospitals and health centres, with only 33% of the country’s midwives eligible to approve birth reports (RENAP, 2020).

 Risk factors → Country-specific challenges

 Gang violence is pervasive across many Latin and Central American communities and Guatemala is no exception.
 In 2017, there were 942 reported cases of violent deaths of children (UNICEF, 2018).
-Women and girls are the most vulnerable to physical, sexual, economic violence and femicide.
+Women and girls are the most vulnerable to physical, sexual, and economic violence and femicide.

-The extent of violence on women and girls hinders their access to sexual and reproductive health services.
+The extent of violence against women and girls hinders their access to sexual and reproductive health services.
 Due to this, there is an increasing rate of adolescent pregnancies.
-Between and 2015 and 2020, the adolescent birth rate in Guatemala for girls between the ages of 15 and 19 was 77% (UNICEF, 2021).
+Between 2015 and 2020, the adolescent birth rate in Guatemala for girls between the ages of 15 and 19 was 77% (UNICEF, 2021).
 A majority of these pregnancies are being a result of sexual violence.

 Guatemala is considered a source, transit and destination country for trafficking in persons.
 The unique geographical location of the country makes children vulnerable to trafficking.
-Poverty and weak legal institutions are the main enabling factors of the trafficking of Indigenous children.
+Poverty and weak legal institutions are the main enabling factors for the trafficking of Indigenous children.
 According to a UNICEF report, there were 48,500 victims of trafficking in Guatemala for the purposes of sexual exploitation in 2016 (UNICEF, 2016).

 At the start of the trafficking chain, Guatemalan nationals’ desire to emigrate makes them prime targets for human traffickers.
 However, those who are able to migrate freely are not safe from danger.
-Guatemalan migrants are largely forced to transit Mexico on route to the US.
+Guatemalan migrants are largely forced to transit Mexico en route to the US.

 An IOM study of Central American migrants estimated that 80% of female migrants from the region transiting Mexico faced some form of sexual abuse (UNICEF, 2016).
 As such, both trafficked victims and voluntary migrants face risks of exploitation along their respective journeys.

 Child trafficking has also led to the illegal adoption of vulnerable Indigenous children.
-In 2007, the country’s Adoption Law implemented various standards and procedures to prevent adoption from being used as a disguise for child trafficking.
+In 2007, the country’s Adoption Law implemented various standards and procedures to prevent the adoption from being used as a disguise for child trafficking.
 Despite this, loopholes in the adoption system enable traffickers to sell children for the purpose of sexual exploitation or prostitution.

-The 2015 Inter-Agency Commission Against Trafficking in Persons Protocol, the 2016 Child Protection System, the Office of the Prosecutor for Human Trafficking Offenses’ Child Pornography Unit, and the national Civil Police’s Sub-Department for Crime Prevention’s Children’s Division strive to protect children from crimes like trafficking.
+The 2015 Inter-Agency Commission Against Trafficking in Persons Protocol, the 2016 Child Protection System, the Office of the Prosecutor for Human Trafficking Offenses’ Child Pornography Unit, and the National Civil Police’s Sub-Department for Crime Prevention’s Children’s Division strive to protect children from crimes like trafficking.